New Hampshire natives, and others in New England…

-Later, a frappe came to mean a blended, iced coffee drink with milk added.
+Later, in places outside of New England a frappe came to mean a blended, iced coffee drink with milk added.
 Eventually it became a name for any blended milk or ice cream-based drink, usually with a flavored syrup added.
 Often a straw is an accessory used to drink down to the last drop.

 Today a mixture of cold milk with syrup or flavoring, either stirred or mixed in a blender, is known as a MILK SHAKE.
 Only the version where ICE CREAM is added is called a FRAPPE.
 Please do not confuse the two.

 Frappe Trivia: In Rhode Island a frappe is called a CABINET.
 MacDonald’s first menu did NOT offer frappes – they were triple thick shakes.